-5. Now, send an e-mail of "encouragement" or "praise to all your class or just to some students.
+5c.3 Now, send an e-mail of "encouragement" or "praise to all your class or just to some students.
 You do this by going to the "Email" in the tool bar at the top of the page.
 Then you simply check the students you want to reach by a group e-mail.
 You can adjust the form letter by adding phrases.
+Recipients 12 Edit Click "edit" to select which recipients you would like this email to be sent to.